People Are Still a Good Source of Real Estate Information

 Census information and local resources will tell you the basics of a home and its locations, but only by talking to those that you might eventually call neighbors will you get the full story on the block, the amount of activity it gets at night, and other positives and negatives that will eventually weigh on your real estate decisions.

 In the event that a particular piece of real estate turns out to not be the right one for you, that personal information can also help you decide if a particular city is right for you in the first place.
 By broadening out your questions, you can get a wider view of the community and determine the positives and negatives of even pursuing real estate in that city.
 It may be the case that there are some key amenities that are too far away and that may discourage you from further pursuit of the city.
 Those are great bits of information to have before getting too far down the road in looking for a new home.

-Aside from chatting up the neighbors, you can contact a local chamber of commerce of other similar agency, be prepared to get nothing but a glowing review of the community.
+Aside from chatting up the neighbors, you can contact a local chamber of commerce or other similar agency, and be prepared to get nothing but a glowing review of the community.
 While that may seem to not be as useful, it is still certainly good to know the high points of a community and a chamber of commerce official will be all too happy to share those high points with you.

-Some key things to ask about whether they concern a single home or an entire community are the level of crime, the quality of local schools, the fluctuations of local weather and perhaps the big events held in the area around your prospective real estate.
-These bits of information may not show up on a local MLS print out on a particular piece of real estate, but they do matter during the new home search and should be sought out.
+Some key things to ask about whether they concern a single home or an entire community are the level of crime, the quality of local schools, the fluctuations of local weather, and perhaps the big events held in the area around your prospective real estate.
+These bits of information may not show up on a local MLS printout on a particular piece of real estate, but they do matter during the new home search and should be sought out.